Gloucester: Attractions

 Gloucester Cathedral, in the north of the city near the river, originates in the foundation of an abbey dedicated to Saint Peter in 681.
 It is the burial place of King Edward II and Walter de Lacy.
 The cathedral (mainly its cloisters) was used for corridor scenes in the films Harry Potter and the Philosopher's Stone, Harry Potter and the Chamber of Secrets and Harry Potter and the Half Blood Prince.
 The crypt was used for a scene in Sherlock Christmas special.
 Attached to the deanery is the Norman prior's chapel.
 In St Mary's Square outside the Abbey gate, the Bishop of Gloucester, Bishop John Hooper, was martyred under Queen Mary I in 1555.

 A good number of medieval and Tudor period gabled and half timbered houses survive from earlier periods of Gloucester's history.
+The Old Judges House, at 26 Westgate Street, is the largest surviving medieval timber-framed building in England and has undergone a major restoration by English Heritage.
+The building is Grade I listed.
 At the point where the four principal streets intersected stood the Tolsey (town hall), which was replaced by a modern building in 1894.
 None of the old public buildings are left except for the New Inn in Northgate Street.
 It is a timbered house, with strong, massive external galleries and courtyards.
 It was built around 1450 by John Twyning, a monk.